kwalczak80/Clonmel-Hiking-Club/README.md

 The website was also viewed on a variety of different devices such as Desktop, Laptop, iPhone 7, iPhone 8, iPhone X, iPhone 12, Google Pixel 4
 </li>
 <li>
-I can confirm that the website is fully operational and it's design allows users easy navigation.
+It is confirmed that the website is fully operational and it's design allows users for easy navigation.
 </li>
 <li>
-I can confirm that all sections are all readable and easy to understand.
+It is confirmed that all sections are all readable and easy to understand.
 </li>
 </ul>
 <hr>